ETS-Android3/MP_Ozone_Search/README.md

 ## OSMA Dependencies
 OSMA was built in android studio and with Java and interior database.

+## OSMA Implementation
+Import our repository and make apk file from your android studio.

 ## References
 Public Dataset Link: https://www.data.go.kr/